Organize windows, optimize screen space, and maximize your productivity with just a snap.

 If you use external or multiple displays, Windows can remember how you had your apps arranged.
 So, when you plug your PC back in, everything will be automatically put back into place.

-To find the settings for these features, go to System > Display > Multiple Displays.
+To find the settings for these features, go to Start > Settings > System > Display > Multiple Displays.

 Learn three different ways to multitask and use multiple desktops in Windows 10.

-Select the Task View button, or press Alt-Tab on your keyboard to see or switch between apps.
+Select the Task View icon on the taskbar, or press Alt-Tab on your keyboard to see apps or switch between them.

 To use two or more apps at a time, grab the top of an app window and drag it to the side.
 Then choose another app and it'll automatically snap into place.

-Create different desktops for home and work by selecting Task View > New desktop , and then opening the apps you want to use.
+Create different desktops for home and work by selecting New desktop , and then opening the apps you want to use.